-Swiss Chard microgreens also, as you can see from the photos of the Magenta Sunset herein, and the Ruby Red, Fantasia, and Golden Sunrise in this article add a lot of color to your dishes.
+Swiss Chard microgreens, as you can see from the photos of the Magenta Sunset and the Ruby Red, Fantasia, and Golden Sunrise in this article, add a lot of color to your dishes.

 Buying Swiss Chard Microgreen Seeds

-The Home Microgreens Store has a selection of Swiss Chard Microgreens in various sizes.
+The Home Microgreens Store has various sizes of packets of Swiss Chard Microgreen seeds.
 Click the photos below to expand the image for better viewing and the buttons to visit the product pages.